vegaprotocol/specs/protocol/0050-EPOC-epochs.md

  at the same time (say, we have 5 second epochs, and one block takes 20 seconds, thus  pushing the blocktime past several deadlines.
 While this really shouldn't happen, it can be resolved by the last epoch winning.
-This would cause issues with delay factors (e.g., a validator staying on for another 5 epochs after loosing delegation), but as it indicates that something already is very wrong this should not be an issue.
+This would cause issues with delay factors (e.g., a validator staying on for another 5 epochs after losing delegation), but as it indicates that something already is very wrong this should not be an issue.

  If we have an integer overflow of the epoch number, nothing overly bad should happen; even